howtographql/howtographql/content/backend/graphql-node-typescript/8-authentication.md

 </Instruction>

-You can now try it from your GraphQL Playground:
+You can now try it from GraphiQL:

 ```graphql
 mutation {